-Particle dynamics simulations were also carried out with help of CST Studio [7].
+Particle dynamics simulations were also carried out with help of CST Studio.
 Because of computer ability limitation the accelerating cavity and the exciting one were considered to be independent in terms of the electromagnetic field.
 The grid was considered to be completely transparent for the beam.
 Phase shift between the control voltage in the coaxial cavity and the voltage in the accelerating cavities equaled about 120°.
 Field amplitudes are shown in Figs. 4 and 5.
-The cathode emission current was chosen 10 A.
+The cathode emission current was chosen 10 A. Figure 5 shows the diagram of relationship between the beam current the injector cuthust and time.
+According to the figure the heam consists of

 Figure 5 shows the diagram of relationship between the beam current at the injector output and time.
-According to the figure, the beam consists of bunches with a frequency of about 2856 MHz.
+According to the figure, the beam consists of bunches with a frequency of about 2866 MHz.
 The phase length of a bunch is about 50°.
-The average output current is about 5 A that is 50% of the given cathode current.
-Figure 6 presents the energy spectrum of the beam at the RF power in the accelerating cavities of 4 MW.
+The average output current is about 50 that is 50% of the given cathode current.
+Figure 6 presents the energy spectrum of the beam at the RF power in the accelerating cavilies of 4 MW.
 That shows the average beam energy equaled 3.1 MeV as well as the energy spread is 5% for 98% of the particles.
 Back travelling or lost in the cavity walls electrons are not observed.
-The grid influence on the angle distribution was not considered, as was already mentioned.
+The grid influence on the angle distribution